djcp/bcms_intensedebate/README.markdown

 ## Notes

 * Each IntenseDebateCommentsPortlet generates a unique idcomments_post_id value to be used by the IntenseDebate API.
 You may want to reuse or generate a new portlet for every page depending on your commenting goals.
-* Check out the id_comments and id_comments_link view helpers - they are available everywhere and give you the ability to put in comments and comment object links everywhere.
+* Look in lib/bcms_intensedebate/intense_debate_comments_portlet_helper.rb for full docs, or just generate the rdoc for this plugin.

 ## Uninstallation

 Nothing special.
+Be sure to remove calls to id_comments and id_comments_link in your views.

 ## Author